wolf-plugins/wolf-shaper/README.md

 Free, cross-platform distortion plugin with a spline-based graph.
 Can be built as an LV2, DSSI or VST plugin and as a standalone Jack application.

-While kind of usable, it is not done yet.
 You might want to check the issues on GitHub before using the plugin :)

 ## Build and install